 The 3R in the “Go Green” initiative: Can it improve e-waste management?

-Asia pushes to go green in an attempt to mitigate the rising pile of electronic waste through the 3Rs of Circular Economy.
+Parallel to the prevalence of mobile technology, Asia pushes to go green — an attempt to mitigate the rising pile of electronic waste (e-waste) through sustainable practices that inflict less harm on the environment.

-Parallel to the prevalence of mobile technology, Asia pushes to go green.
-It is in an attempt to mitigate the rising pile of electronic waste (e-waste) through sustainable practices that inflict less harm on the environment.
 Among these is the Reduce, Reuse, and Recycle (3R) method.
-One that is at the very core of the Circular Economy that aims to keep resources in use for as long as possible to reduce waste, and regenerate natural systems.
+One that is at the very core of the Circular Economy that aims to keep resources in use for as long as possible to reduce waste and regenerate natural systems.

-The Association of Southeast Asian Nations (ASEAN) adopted the Framework for a Circular Economy.
-They aim to expedite the transition towards a low-carbon economy.
-By ‘going green’ mindset, the circular economy emerges as a viable solution on how to minimize waste in the region.
+By "going green," the circular economy emerges as a viable solution for minimizing waste in the region.
 Said sustainable model aims to move past environmentally destructive ways, promoting a more responsible and eco-conscious way of mobile technology production.

 Asia's case

-Despite rapid modernization and the booming latest mobile technology arena, Asia grapples with e-waste management crisis.
 E-waste refers to electronic devices, equipment, or materials that have become obsolete or are no longer in use.

 E-waste crisis escalates in SEA